"Downtown" Rhinecliff, c1920

 First Rhinecliff Train Station, c1910 card

 Excerpt from 1895 Sanborn map (in LOC, 1886 map similar) showing platform location.
-Map also shows the old Hoffman Hotel.
+Map also shows the old Hoffmann Hotel.

 Viaduct built in 1913 (road from ferry terminal)